Free Shipping on Orders over $75 to the Contiguous US

 Why grow tomatoes on an urban farm?

 Tomatoes are most farmers' favorite crop to grow for many reasons.
 One of the main reasons is the ease of sale.
 Almost everyone loves a fresh, homegrown organic tomato.
 Additionally, when growing tomatoes, you plant once and harvest for multiple months.
-Growing these delicious fruits, like most other things on a farm, can be done in multiple ways, with no one way being perfect for everyone.
+Growing these delicious fruits, like most other things on a farm, can be done in multiple ways, with no single approach perfect for everyone.

 Tomato Seed Starting